tiltonneena/PE-Bank-/README.md

       <img width="480" height="260" src="Images/decisiontree.jpg"/>
     </p>

-6. All analysis and findings were consolidated into one report document for the manager of the sales team to review.
+6. All analyses and findings were consolidated into one report for the manager of the sales team to review.
     <p align="center">
       <img width="476" height="368" src="Images/report_pg2.jpg"/>
     </p>
     <p align="center">
-      <em>A page taken from the 16 page report documenting each step taken for the complete analysis.</em>
+      <em>A page taken from the 16-page report, documenting each step taken for the complete analysis.</em>
     </p>

 ### Key Findings
-- Age was the number one leading factor that impacts customer retention.
-A customer within the age range of 40 to 70 years old is 42.6% more likely to leave the bank.
+- Age was the number one leading factor that impacted customer retention.
+A customer between the ages of 40 and 70 years was 42.6% more likely to leave the bank.
-- Membership was the second leading factor to impact retention.
-An inactive member is 29.3% more likely to leave than an active member.
+- Membership was the second leading factor that impacted retention.
+An inactive member was 29.3% more likely to leave than an active member.
-- Gender was the third leading factor that impacts customer retention.
-Of the total customer base who are female, 26.1% have left the bank.
+- Gender was the third leading factor that impacted customer retention.
+Of the total customer base who were female, 26.1% left the bank.

 ### Deliverable